 2. A Junior Account may be opened by the trustee by completing a Junior Account Application Form.
 Applications must be accompanied with proof of the address of the junior member (i.e. correspondence from a hospital/doctor/education authority) and proof of the child’s existence (i.e. birth certificate, passport, child benefit awards letter or National Health Card).

 3. Junior Membership will commence from the date of the first deposit into the account from the trustee’s credit union account.

 4. A minimum balance of £5 must be maintained in the junior account for the account to remain open.

 5. Payments into the junior account can be made regularly by payroll deduction or the Direct Debit contribution of the trustee.
 Lump sum deposits may be made through bank transfer, debit card, cheque or postal order, subject to any applicable limits.
 Cheque deposits require ten days clearance from the date of deposit.

-6. Interest will be paid, gross of tax, on all sums deposited in the junior account.
+6. Interest will be paid in the following April, on the average balance in the junior account between October – September of the previous financial year.
 Any tax implications are the sole responsibility of the trustee.

-9. Only the trustee can access the account until such time that the junior saver turns 18 years old, where the account will covert to adult membership.
-At this stage all funds in the account become the property of the new adult member and all services and products except for loans will be available.
-Loans are only available to members aged 18 and over.
+10. Only the trustee can access the account until such time that the junior saver turns 18 years old, where the account will covert to adult membership.
+At this stage all funds in the account become the property of the new adult member.